kubenow/KubeNow/CONTRIBUTING.md

 * For any Json files, please make sure to validate them by using either a command-line tool or an online Json validator before pushing them
 * For any Yaml files, please make sure to validate them by using either a command-line tool or an online Yaml validator before pushing them

-### Line Length
-Limit lines to 100 characters.
-The only exceptions are import statements (although even for those, try to keep them under 100 chars).

-### Indentation
-Use 2-space indentation in general.
-For function declarations, use 4 space indentation for its parameters when they don’t fit in a single
+## Contributing by Reviewing Changes
+Changes to KubeNow source code are proposed, reviewed and committed via [Github pull requests](https://github.com/kubenow/KubeNow/pulls) (see above).
+Anyone can view and comment on active changes here.
+Reviewing others' changes is a good way to learn how the change process works and gain exposure to activity in various parts of the code.
+You can help by reviewing the changes and asking questions or pointing out issues – as simple as typos or small issues of style.

 ### The Review Process
 * Other reviewers, including committers, may comment on the changes and suggest modifications.
 Changes can be added by simply pushing more commits to the same branch.
 * Lively, polite, rapid technical debate is encouraged from everyone in the community.
 The outcome may be a rejection of the entire change.
-* Reviewers can indicate that a change looks suitable for merging with a comment such as: “I think this patch looks good”.
-The LGTM convention for indicating the strongest level of technical sign-off on a patch may be used: simply comment with the word “LGTM”.
-It specifically means: “I’ve looked at this thoroughly and take as much ownership as if I wrote the patch myself”. **If you comment LGTM you will be expected to help with bugs or follow-up issues on the patch.
+* Reviewers can indicate that a change looks suitable for merging with a comment such as: "I think this patch looks good".
+The LGTM convention for indicating the strongest level of technical sign-off on a patch may be used: simply comment with the word "LGTM".
+It specifically means: "I've looked at this thoroughly and take as much ownership as if I wrote the patch myself". **If you comment LGTM you will be expected to help with bugs or follow-up issues on the patch.
 Consistent, judicious use of LGTMs is a great way to gain credibility as a reviewer with the broader community.**
 * Sometimes, other changes will be merged which conflict with your pull request’s changes.
 The PR can’t be merged until the conflict is resolved.
 This can be resolved by, for example, adding a remote to keep up with upstream changes by `git remote add upstream https://github.com/kubenow/KubeNow.git`, running `git fetch upstream` followed by `git rebase upstream/master` and resolving the conflicts by hand, then pushing the result to your branch.
 * Try to be responsive to the discussion rather than let days pass between replies